 On this page:

-In 2016, FDA finalized a rule extending regulatory authority to cover all tobacco products, including dissolvables that do not fit the definition of smokeless tobacco products.
-FDA regulates the manufacture, import, packaging, labeling, advertising, promotion, sale, and distribution of all dissolvables.
-This includes components and parts but excludes accessories for dissolvables that are not considered smokeless tobacco products.
+FDA regulates the manufacture, import, packaging, labeling, advertising, promotion, sale, and distribution of dissolvable tobacco products under the FD&C Act and its implementing regulations.
+This includes components and parts but excludes accessories for dissolvable tobacco products that are not considered smokeless tobacco products.

-However, dissolvable products marketed for therapeutic purposes (for example, marketed as a product to help people quit smoking) are regulated by FDA through the Center for Drug Evaluation and Research (CDER) as drugs.
-FDA recently proposed a rule clarifying the jurisdiction over tobacco products, drugs, and devices.
+However, dissolvable tobacco products marketed for therapeutic purposes (for example, marketed as a product to help people quit smoking) are regulated by FDA through the Center for Drug Evaluation and Research (CDER) as drugs.
+In 2017, FDA published a rule clarifying when products made or derived from tobacco are regulated as tobacco products, drugs, and/ or devices.

 CTP’s Office of Small Business Assistance can answer specific questions about requirements of small businesses and how to comply with the law.
 This office also provides online educational resources to help regulated industry understand FDA regulations and policies.